rust-lang/book/nostarch/chapter20.md

 This syntax seems comparable to that of generics.
-So why not just define the `Iterator` trait with generics, as shown in Listing 20-14?
+So, why not just define the `Iterator` trait with generics, as shown in Listing 20-14?